 Many graduates keep in touch with each other after graduation.
 You have access to our online forums.
 Plus, you will be invited to some events with new fellows and other parts of the community.

 We have a ton of recorded resources, but we run live meetings during the program.
-All fellows are expected to be available from 7:30pm to 10:30pm (Moscow Time, GMT +03:00) every day throughout the program.
+All fellows are expected to be available from 7:30pm to 10:30pm (in their local timezone) every day throughout the program.

 Strong engineers find us via word-of-mouth and content marketing on platforms such as YouTube, Telegram, and Clubhouse.
 We find strong engineers through our professional network as well as our in-house algorithms that crawl specific websites.